Clineza/Nerdy-Nights-Follow-Along/README.md

 # Clineza's Nerdy Nights Follow Along with ca65
-This follow along is not a demonstration but is instead a way to show my work and progress with NES 6502 Development.
+This repository is not a tutorial series or demonstration but rather my personal journey through the Nerdy Nights series, showcasing my work and progress in NES development using the 6502 assembly with ca65.
+Here, you'll find:
+- My implementations and experiments.
+- Notes and reflections on my learning process.
+- A chronicle of challenges faced and solutions discovered.

+Additionally, each week's folder will include its own README packed with  images and text detailing my process for that specific week.

-## Clineza's Introduction
+## Introduction
 Hi, I am Clineza!
 I'm inviting you to step away from the abstraction and complexity of modern engines and dive into the nostalgic world of NES development with me.
 If you've ever wished you could go back to the early days of computing, like many of us from the early 2000s, don't be afraid!
 You still can!
 This repository is my journey through the Nerdy Nights series, where I share my code, notes, and experiences to inspire you to explore this retro tech too.

 If you're like me, you might be seen as an outlier from today's perspective.
 I didn't grow up when the 6502 was at its peak, yet I am quite fascinated by hardware and low-level software.
 My journey began in web programming where I learned JavaScript, HTML, CSS, and PHP.
 While exciting, it left me wanting more—I craved to understand how computers work under all of the abstraction.
 How is data stored in an SSD?
 What are memory addresses?
 What is binary?
 What are transistors?
 And most importantly, how can I begin to program all of that?